henkela/SX-Aurora-Slurm-Plugin/README.md

 It allows for scheduling whole aurora cards on nodes using gres in Slurm but not to share one aurora between jobs.

 Checkout https://github.com/henkela/SX-Aurora-Slurm-Plugin/releases for the latest release.
+This has not yet been tested on 18.08.xx.

 ## Getting started
 ### Compiling